 8 Ways to Support Small Businesses in Whatcom County

-Social distancing doesn’t mean that you need to stop supporting your favorite local businesses.
-We've seen many businesses adapting so that they can still provide goods and services to our community.
+This year has been tough on many, and we've seen many businesses adapting so that they can still provide goods and services to our community.
 Here are a few ways you can support them:

 1. Shop Local

 Before purchasing something on Amazon, consider seeing if you can find it at a local shop.
 Check out places like Greenhouse for home décor, Fairhaven Toy Garden for toys, Village Books for books, Plants for All People for plants, and Fringe Boutique for clothing.
 Here’s a list of retail stores and shops still open in Bellingham and Whatcom County.
 Many shops are also offering curbside pickup and delivery.
-Downtown Bellingham Partnership has created an interactive map that shows small businesses who are still operating Downtown.
+Downtown Bellingham Partnership has an interactive map that shows small businesses who are still operating Downtown.

 2. Purchase Gift Cards